herrherrmann/angular-bootstrap/README.md

 # Angular-Bootstrap
 Atom Snippets for [UI Bootstrap](https://angular-ui.github.io/bootstrap) (Bootstrap components for AngularJS).
 Should work together nicely with the packages [angularjs](https://atom.io/packages/angularjs) and [atom-bootstrap3](https://atom.io/packages/atom-bootstrap3).

+# How to use

+In any HTML file simply start typing `uib-`.
+Depending on your configuration of the autocomplete-plus package you'll see auto-completions and you can insert the snippets via pressing enter and/or tab.

 # Screenshots

 ![uib-btn snippets in action](https://raw.githubusercontent.com/herrherrmann/angular-bootstrap/master/screenshots/uib-btn-demo.gif)